Dr. Joe Hobot, president & CEO

-Dr. Hobot is a descendant of the Hunkpapa Band of the Lakota Nation from the Standing Rock Indian Reservation – where his Grandfather and Mother are both enrolled members.
+Dr. Hobot is a descendant of the Hunkpapa Band of the Lakota Nation from the Standing Rock Indian Reservation – where his grandfather and mother are both enrolled members.
 He was born and raised in the Minneapolis/St. Paul metropolitan area, and holds a Bachelor’s Degree from the University of Minnesota, a Master’s Degree from the University of St. Thomas, and a Doctorate of Education from Hamline University.

-Kimberly Ben-Haim, M.Ed – Takoda Institute and Financial Aid Director
+Kimberly Ben-Haim, director of Takoda Institute

-I currently volunteer as a doula with the Twin Cities Doula Project and I believe that every women has the right to a supported, informed birth, accomplished through pre and postnatal education and services.
+I currently volunteer as a doula with the Twin Cities Doula Project and I believe that every women has the right to a supported, informed birth, accomplished through pre- and postnatal education and services.

-Barb Hydeen, B.A.
-GCDF, SSYB – Takoda Works Director
+Barb Hydeen, director of Takoda Works

 Barb joined the agency in December of 2010 and currently serves as the Director of Takoda Works overseeing the agency employment programs and staff.